Austin Parks and Recreation

 Beverly S. Sheffield Northwest Aquatic Facility Renovation

 The aquatic facility at Beverly S. Sheffield Northwest District Park originally opened in 1956.
 Updating the facility started with community engagement in 2022, culminating in an updated plan to ensure this site will continue to be a gem of the community and complement the future vision of Northwest District Park.
-The project is under construction.
-City Council District 7
+A ribbon-cutting ceremony was held on April 30.
+This project is open to the public!

 Background